jdmau72/Grading-Tools-/README.md

-* Note: sortSubmissions.py expects the folder to already be set up in the
+* Note: sortSubmissions.py expects the folder to already be set up in the format created by folderGenerator.py

 # folderGenerator.py
 This is a simple Python script that lets you quickly generate folders for each assignment, as well as folders for each student in each assignment.